Last Updated on

 Some words will brighten your day, and some are bad news.
 These are the words that you probably don’t want to hear or use, but they’re good to know in order to recognize them.

 You may hear them in K-Pop songs or K-Dramas, so now you can listen for them and know what they mean.

 Korean Fight & Breakup Phrases

 In relationships, you have to take the good with the bad.
-If it wasn’t meant to be, then these Korean breakup phrases will help you make a clean break and move on.
+If the love wasn’t meant to be, then these breakup phrases will help you make a clean break and move on.